 - Legends and more

 - Emergency information

 - Site plan

 - First aid stations

 Orientation for the Emergency Evacuation

 Evacuation Diagrams require to be correctly oriented to the building in which they are placed relevant to the 'You are Here' location.
 The Site Plan, if displayed on the Evacuation Diagram must be oriented in the same direction as the Floor Plan.

 Ensure building occupants could easily and quickly get the info they need to evacuate the building in the event of an emergency.
 As an important component of a property's fire safety and emergency response management systems, evacuation diagrams are actually supposed to inform occupants of the emergency evacuation procedures, instructions and locations of the closest emergency exits, fire products, the assembly areas and who to phone in the event of an emergency.

 Property owners and managers are responsible for ensuring that the fire safety and emergency response management systems are compliant to Australian Standard AS 3745-2010: Planning for emergencies in facilities.

-Maintaining a completely compliant Emergency Management Plans, which includes exact Evacuation Diagrams, are actually vital to meeting the requirement.
+Maintaining a completely compliant Emergency Management Plans, which includes exact Evacuation Diagrams, is actually vital to meeting the requirement.